IndraGunawan/symfony-docs/frontend/asset_mapper.rst

 Pre-Compressing Assets
 ----------------------

-.. versionadded:: 7.3

-    Support for pre-compressing assets was introduced in Symfony 7.3.

 Although most web servers (Caddy, Nginx, Apache, FrankenPHP) and services like Cloudflare provide asset compression features, AssetMapper also allows you to compress all